 Will Treating My Backyard Keep My Home Safe from Termite Infestations?

 Having your backyard treated for termites is a great preventative measure to help protect your home.
 However, it does not mean your home will be 100% safe from termite infestations.
 You do need to have annual termite inspections to ensure it is termite-free.

 Here in California, just like other areas of the country, there are different species of termites.
-Two of the more common ones are subterranean termites and drywood termites.
+Two of the more common types of termites are subterranean termites and Drywood termites.
 Subterranean termites live in the ground and are the ones you will typically find in your backyard.

 Drywood termites do not need to live in the ground to survive.
 This species of termite is attracted to dry wood.
 Your home is made of plenty of dry wood for them to eat.
 Unlike their subterranean relatives, they build their colonies inside the dry wood they are consuming.